slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *'Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich.' -- Lao Tzu*
 > *'#332.
-Nothing is more highly to be prized than the value of each day.' -- goethe*
+Nothing is more highly to be prized than the value of each day.' -- Goethe*
 > *'When you are grateful, fear disappears and abundance appears.' -- Anthony Robbins*
 > *'The frog in the well knows nothing of the mighty ocean.' -- Japanese Proverb*
 > *'How lucky I am to have something that makes saying goodbye so hard.' -- A.A.
 Milne*